limine-bootloader/limine/CONFIG.md

 # Limine configuration file

+## Location of the config file

+Limine scans for a config file on *the boot drive*.
+Every partition on the boot drive is scanned sequentially (first partition first, last partition last) for the presence of either a `/limine.cfg` or a `/boot/limine.cfg` file, in that order.

+Once the file is located, Limine will use it as its config file.
+Other possible candidates in subsequent partitions or directories are ignored.

+It is thus imperative that the intended config file is placed in a location that will not be shadowed by another potentially candidate config file.

+## Structure of the config file

 The Limine configuration file is comprised of *assignments* and *entries*.

 *Entries* describe boot *entries* which the user can select in the *boot menu*.